Skip to Content

 Open another shell.
 Fabricate a coin and give it an owner.

-Fork a real mainnet object
+Fork a real on-chain object

 Open the dashboard